30 Things to Do at Disney World Resorts

 14. Enjoy a Milkshake at Beaches and Cream

-Beaches and Cream is a soda shop that is located at Disney’s Boardwalk Villas.
+Beaches and Cream is a soda shop located at Disney’s Boardwalk Villas.
 Milkshakes are one of the most popular items on the menu.
-Although, the Kitchen Sink has been featured by the Travel Channel.
+The Kitchen Sink has been featured on the Travel Channel.

-The Kitchen Sink includes 8 scoops of ice cream, as well as every topping that is listed on the menu.
-Bring your appetite!
+The Kitchen Sink includes eight scoops of ice cream, as well as every topping that is listed on the menu.

 15. Walk Along Disney’s Boardwalk